iamthefrogy/cisa-kev-heatmap/README.md

 cd CISA-KEV-Heatmap-Generator
 ```

-2.Download and prepare your CISA KEV vulnerability in CSV format and put that into the same location where your script is - https://www.cisa.gov/known-exploited-vulnerabilities-catalog
+2. Download and prepare your CISA KEV vulnerability in CSV format and put that into the same location where your script is - https://www.cisa.gov/known-exploited-vulnerabilities-catalog

 3. Run the script.
 ```bash